rmadhok/penguin-physics-bot/README.md

 ### TwitterBot

-A twitterbot based on this [markov text generator](https://github.com/codebox/markov-text).
-See the twitter page [here](www.twitter.com/penguinphysics1).
+A twitterbot I made based on this [markov text generator](https://github.com/codebox/markov-text).
+See (and follow) the final twitter page [here](www.twitter.com/penguinphysics1).

 #### Description
 * First, I scrape thousands of titles from a database of physics journals into a text file.
 I know nothing about high energy particle physics, I just needed base text for the tweets.